 Dealers will replace the LED headlights, free of charge.
 Interim letters notifying owners of the safety risk were mailed August 13, 2021.
 A second notice will be sent once the remedy is available.
 Owner notification letters were mailed January 2022.
 Owners may contact MBUSA customer service at 1-800-367-6372.

-Volkswagen Group of America, Inc. (Volkswagen) is recalling certain 2021 ID.4 vehicles.
-Caps were installed on the headlight vertical aim instead of the horizontal aim, allowing for horizontal adjustment of the headlight beam.
+Hyundai Motor America (Hyundai) is recalling certain 2025 Hyundai IONIQ 5 vehicles.
+The right-side headlight may have an incorrect headlight aim label, which can result in improperly aimed headlights.
 As such, these vehicles fail to comply with the requirements of Federal Motor Vehicle Safety Standard number 108, "Lamps, Reflective Devices, and Associated Equipment."

 Safety Risk